PWNFinance/gm_events_cities/events/zircuit-launch-after-party/readme.md

 # The address to link to a Google map.
 Please test the address on Google Maps.
 # Example: Skalitzer Strasse 85-86, 10997 Berlin, Germany
 address: Binbirdirek, Piyer Loti Cd.
-No:2/1, 34122 Fatih/İstanbul, Türkiye
+No 2/1, 34122 Fatih/İstanbul, Türkiye

 # The category of the event.
 Valid options:
 # - conference